-- While our nature trails remain open to the public, please note that all use is at your own risk.
+- While our nature trails please note that all use is at your own risk.
 Most of our trails are hilly and the trail surfaces are natural soil.
 Consider your footwear as during winter surfaces can be icy or muddy depending on the weather.

-- High numbers of visitors will be encountered at times and our trails are narrow; please bring a mask to wear when you cannot physically distance from others.
+- High numbers of visitors will be encountered at times and our trails are narrow; please wear a mask when you cannot physically distance from others.